Dean85e/portfolio-project2/README.md

  * Have a clear understanding of the interactivity of the game.
  * Have a clear understanding of the rules of the game.
  * Have a clear understanding of the scoring rounds.
- * To be informed of results of the game.
+ * To be informed of the results of the game.

  ## Fonts & colors

- * The main color for this game is :
  * The font used in this game throughout is "Permanent Marker" I felt this font gave the game a more attractive look.
 The fall back option is "Sans-Serif".
  * The main color for this game is : HEX color #808080 Name: Grey.